IzzySmith/cake_shop/README.md

 #### Pages

-- the index
+- the index (link to Surfly session) fake links to themed cakes and designs (wedding/ birthday/ anniversary/ english high tea, an order button (to the form), ask for assistance (surfly))
+  - zoopim will be added here
-- landing page
+- landing page (start session) -> it is a popup with session id and text
-- form
+- form (during session) payment details
-- thankyou for ordering page -> then, at the end of sessionpopup with form inside
+- thankyou for ordering page
+- -> then, at the end of sessionpopup with survey inside
 - reciept

 #### Characters: